Transgender rights bill approved in NA, marking second milestone

 Tuesday May 08, 2018

-ISLAMABAD: The National Assembly on Tuesday approved a bill for the protection of rights of transgender persons.
+ISLAMABAD: The National Assembly of Pakistan approved Tuesday a bill for the protection of transgender persons' rights — the final stage before it is signed into a law.

-The Transgender Persons (Protection of Rights) Bill, 2018 was passed in NA with majority votes.
-The bill was also passed by Senate in March this year.
+Ratified by the Senate earlier this year, in March, the "Transgender Persons (Protection of Rights) Act, 2018" was passed in the Assembly by a majority.

-Syed Naveed Qamar of Pakistan Peoples Party (PPP) piloted the bill to provide protection, relief and rehabilitation of rights to transgender persons.
+Syed Naveed Qamar of Pakistan Peoples Party (PPP) — who, on August 8, 2017, piloted the bill to provide protection, relief, and rehabilitation of rights to transgender persons — as well as Senators Rubina Khalid, Farhatullah Babar, and Dr Karim Khwaja have been monumental in this bill's progress.

-PPP’s Naveed Qamar said that detailed discussions were carried out by the Standing Committee of Senate and requested the House to pass the bill.
+PPP’s Qamar said detailed discussions were carried out by the Senate's Standing Committee and requested the House to pass the bill.

-Provisions under the bill that seek to protect the rights of the transgender community include:
+Provisions under the bill, which seeks to protect the rights of the transgender community, include:

-Will be able to register to obtain a driver's licence and passport.
+1. Transgender persons being able to register to obtain a driver's licence and passport;

-Will have the option to get their gender changed in National Database and Registration Authority (Nadra) records.
+2. Transgender persons having the option to get their gender changed in National Database and Registration Authority (NADRA) records in line with their self-perceived identity;

+3. Prohibition of harassment of transgender persons at home and in public places;

-Will not be discriminated against by educational institutions, employers, in trade and health services, and when using public transport and buying or selling or renting property.
+4. Transgender persons not being discriminated against by educational institutions and employers, in trade and health services, when using public transport, and when buying, selling or renting property;

-The government will establish a safe house for transgenders and provide them medical and educational facilities and psychological counselling.
+5. Establishment, by the government, of safe houses for transgender persons and provision of medical and educational facilities and psychological counselling to them;

-Separate rooms will be established at jails where transgenders could be detained.
+6. Establishment of separate rooms at jails where transgenders persons may be detained;

-In addition to all basic rights, they will be entitled to inherit property.
+8. Steps, to be taken by the government, to ensure employment opportunities for transgenders persons.

-Transgenders will have the right to vote in all national, provincial and local government elections and they will not be discriminated against in their pursuit of a public office.
+9. Rights awarded to transgender persons to vote in all national, provincial, and local government elections and making sure they are not discriminated against in their pursuit of a public office.

-Anyone found guilty of forcing a transgender person to beg will be sentenced to six months in prison and served a fine of Rs50,000.
+10. Setting up punishments: anyone found guilty of forcing a transgender person to beg will be sentenced to six months in prison and served a fine of Rs 50,000.

 Speaking to Geo.tv, Bindiya Rana, a prominent transgender activist, said: "This is a very happy day for everyone!"